 The initial public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock.
 Purchasers of our common stock in this offering will experience immediate and substantial dilution in the net tangible book value of \$ per share of the common stock, assuming an initial public offering price of \$ per share.
-Our issuance of options and the exercise of our existing warrants will cause investors to experience further dilution if the market price of our common stock exceeds the exercise price of these securities.
+Our issuance of shares pursuant to options and the exercise of an existing warrant will cause investors to experience further dilution if the market price of our common stock exceeds the exercise price of these securities.